istio/istio.io/content/en/news/releases/1.10.x/announcing-1.10/upgrade-notes/index.md

 This has two limitations:

-* Opting out individual pods with the `sidecar.istio.io/inject` label would still trigger the webhook, only to be filtered out by Istio.
+* Opting out individual pods with the `sidecar.istio.io/inject` annotation would still trigger the webhook, only to be filtered out by Istio.
 This can have the unexpected impact of adding a dependency on Istio when one is not expected.